 Instant Pot Chicken Cacciatore (with slow cooker option)-Tender, flavorful chicken and lots of healthy veggies are the hallmark of this easy meal.
 Leftover sauce can be enjoyed like your favorite marinara.
+Save

 Tender, flavorful chicken and lots of healthy veggies are the hallmark of this easy meal that can be made in an Instant Pot or slow cooker.
-Leftover sauce can be enjoyed like your favorite marinara.
+Leftover sauce can be enjoyed like a favorite marinara.

 Chicken Cacciatore is a classic.